xoe-labs/dodoo-initializer/README.rst

     corresponding auto_install modules.

   Options:
-    -c, --config PATH         ...
-    ...
     -n, --new-database TEXT   Name of new database to create, possibly from cache.
 If absent, only the cache trimming operation is executed.
     -m, --modules TEXT        Comma separated list of addons to install.
                               [default: base]
     --demo / --no-demo        Load Odoo demo data.  [default: True] --cache / --no-cache      Use a cache of database templates with the exact same addons installed.
 Disabling this option also disables all other cache-related operations such
                               as max-age or size.
 Note: when the cache is enabled, all attachments created during database
                               initialization are stored in database instead of the default Odoo file store.  [default: True] --cache-prefix TEXT       Prefix to use when naming cache template databases (max 8 characters).
 CAUTION: all databases named like {prefix}-____________-% will eventually be
                               dropped by the cache control mechanism, so choose the prefix wisely.  [default: cache]
     --cache-max-age INTEGER   Drop cache templates that have not been used for more than N days.
 Use -1 to disable.  [default:
                               30]
     --cache-max-size INTEGER  Keep N most recently used cache templates.
 Use -1 to disable.
+Use 0 to empty cache.  [default: 5] -c, --config FILE         Specify the Odoo configuration file.
+Other ways to provide it are with the ODOO_RC or OPENERP_SERVER environment variables, or ~/.odoorc (Odoo >= 10) or ~/.openerp_serverrc.
+    --log-level TEXT          Specify the logging level.
+Accepted values depend on the Odoo version, and include debug, info, warn, error.  [default: info]
+    --logfile FILE            Specify the log file.
-Use 0 to empty cache.  [default: 5] --help                    Show this message and exit.
+    --help                    Show this message and exit.